ArturAlekseev/AVS_SoftLight/README.md

 These parameters are used for TV2PC color range conversion.
 If not specified, then default 16-235 (8 bit) and 64 - 963 (10 bit) will be used.

-**fullrange**
+**changerange**
+Previously named "fullrange".
+But not only name was changed - now it works different.
 By default it is 0.
-This means that source is in a limited color range.
+When 0 it will treat YUV as limited range and RGB as full range.
+This means that for YUV it will rerange it to full before processing and for RGB it will not rerange.
+Else if it is 1, then YUV will not be reranged and RGB will be reranged.
+So, for example, if your source is RGB but in limited range (that is not normal) you should do:

+softlight(3,changerange=1).

-If so, then modes 0-6 will convert color range to full and back to limited inside them.
+This will rerange RGB to full range, process it, and rerange to limited back.
-If you want to convert range outside - you can do: softlight(8) softlight(3,fullrange=1) softlight(9)
+But if your RGB source is normal (full range), then

+softlight(3)

+will not rerange anything.

+Example for range conversion outside for YUV source:

+softlight(8) - we change YUV to full range

+softlight(3,changerange=1) - we process "not normal" YUV without reranging it

+softlight(9) - we make it back to "normal" limited range YUV

 This will be slower, than when conversion is done inside.
 Because data will go back and forth from RAM to VRAM with each mode call.

 **Usage in AviSynth:**